nopnop2002/esp-idf-sql-camera/README.md

 ### HTTP Server Setting
 The ESP32 sends pictures to the SQLite server via HTTP.
-Specify the IP address and port number of the SQLite server.
+Specify the IP address and port number of the HTTP server.
 You can use mDNS hostnames instead of IP addresses.
 <img width="659" height="486" alt="Image" src="https://github.com/user-attachments/assets/605e813a-4e7d-403e-9ec0-b6da72ba7ccc" />